Sustainable population: Sustainable population

 A 2014 study published in the Proceedings of the National Academy of Sciences of the United States of America posits that, given the "inexorable demographic momentum of the global human population," efforts to slow population growth in the short term will have little impact on sustainability, which can be more rapidly achieved with a focus on technological and social innovations, along with reducing consumption rates, while treating population planning as a long term goal.
 The study says that with a fertility-reduction model of one-child per female by 2100, it would take at least 140 years to reduce the population to 2 billion people by 2153.
 The 2022 "Scientists' warning on population," published by Science of the Total Environment, states that "environmental analysts regard a sustainable human population as one enjoying a modest, equitable middle-class standard of living on a planet retaining its biodiversity and with climate-related adversities minimized," which is estimated at between 2 and 4 billion people.

 Some scholars criticize the assumptions behind overpopulation estimates.
 Sociologist Jade Sasser, for example, argues that focusing on limiting global population can obscure the historical responsibility of high-income nations for ecological degradation.
+Other scholars make similar arguments, emphasizing that policies narrowly focused on population size risk overlooking the role of consumption-intensive economic systems and unequal resource use in driving environmental harm.

 But if current human numbers are not ecologically sustainable, the costs are likely to fall on the world’s poorest citizens, regardless of whether they helped cause the problem.
 In fact, countries that contribute the most to unsustainable production and consumption practices often have higher income per capita and slower population growth, unlike countries that have a low income per capita and rapidly growing populations.

 According to a 2022 study published in Sustainable Development, a sustainable population is required for both preserving biodiversity and food security.
 The study says that falling fertility rates are linked to access to contraception and family planning services, and has little to no relation to economic growth.
+A 2026 study published in the same journal found that gradually reducing the human population to 4 billion by 2200 is a path towards sustainability which will help decrease overconsumption of resources, biodiversity loss, pollution levels and greenhouse gas emissions.